 There is a full kitchen but currently no television or clothes washer/dryer.
-Verizon Wireless gets good reception.
+Verizon Wireless gets good reception but we can't speak for other providers.
 High-speed internet, coffee, pancake mix and oatmeal are always provided.
 Regrettably, no pets.

 You'll find a highchair and Pack 'n Play in the closet that may prove useful to parents of a young child.

 Situated on a dead end country road, the house is nestled between the Middle Fork of the Nooksack River and the northern flank of the Van Zandt Dike in an area that boasts delightful views and abundant wildlife.
 Bike the road, walk the trails and river, watch the eagles.
 It is a quiet space with pleasant country neighbors.

 While it's just fine to sit inside and watch the sun go down, a significant number of guests come to either hike the trails, ski the slopes or photograph the eagles.
 There are several excellent locations for the latter within a very short distance.
 We'd be glad to help you locate them.

 Our guesthouse is a convenient location for a number of noteworthy outdoor events that occur in our county over the course of the year.
 In February, the Mt.
 Baker Ski Area--which holds the record for the greatest seasonal snowfall in a single year--hosts the Legendary Banked Slalom, a 3-day event that has made Mt.
 Baker famous.
 We are 40 miles from the ski area, an hour-long drive that is staggering in its beauty.

 Winter transitions to spring in late May with the incomparable Ski to Sea Race, a multi-sport event that draws international competitors, hundreds of participants and exploits the full range of our area's recreational offerings: skiing and snowboarding, canoeing, kayaking, running and biking.
 It all culminates in Fairhaven and is a signature event unlike anything else.
 We hosted a team this year for the first time!